These common types of accounts, which most banks and credit unions offer, help people manage spending, minimize fees and reach their savings goals:

 - Certificates of deposit (CDs)

 - Money market accounts (MMAs)

 - Retirement accounts

 All of the following are federally insured by the FDIC for up to $250,000 unless otherwise noted.

 These simple products are for everyday banking like depositing checks, making cash withdrawals and transferring funds.
 Since the advent of direct deposit, workers can have their pay sent directly to their bank accounts.

 You may write old-fashioned checks, but most users prefer a debit card for buying groceries or withdrawing cash at ATMs.
 Modern banks also offer convenient online bill-pay services as well as mobile check deposit.

-You could put your money to work for you in a high-yield checking account.
-These types of bank accounts earn anywhere from 2 to 4% annual percentage yield (APY), but there are some caveats.
-For instance, there may be monthly limits on the number of transactions.
+You could put your money to work for you in a high-yield checking account, but most don't have an especially impressive annual percentage yield (APY).
+Plus, there may be caveats, like monthly limits on the number of transactions.

 Advantages: Basic checking accounts are versatile and convenient to use.
 Most offer services and support 24/7.